Volleyball Drills

 Match-Point Situations

-Set the scoreboard: 24-22 your team, opponent serving.
-Run the situation live.
-Reset and run again with different scenarios (down by one, set point against, free ball at 23-23).
-Teaches the mental side of close sets, the rotation choices, and the timeout strategy.
-Many close matches are lost by teams that have never practiced the last three points of a set.
+Set the scoreboard (24-22 your team, opponent serving) and run the situation live.
+Reset and run again with different scenarios: down by one, set point against, free ball at 23-23.
+Teaches the rotation choices and timeout strategy of close sets.

 Drills for Beginners, Youth, and High School